ES97A-15 Operation and Control of Power Systems

 Feedback on assessment

 The students will obtain feedback through contact with lecturer during office hours.
 Exercises will be given after every lecture and solutions will be provided in the next week.
-The students will also obtain written feedback on the laboratory quizzes.
+The students will also obtain written feedback on the laboratory and simulation report.
 There will also be cohort level feedback on examinations.

 This module is Core for: